aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/fabric-variables.md

 # If trunk groups are not assigned to a trunk, no vlans will be enabled on that trunk.
 # See "Details on enable_trunk_groups" below before enabling this feature
 enable_trunk_groups: < true | false | default -> false >

+# Only Configure VLAN Trunk Groups used by local endpoints | Optional
+# A vlan can have many trunk_groups assigned.
+To avoid changes on all leafs
+# if a new trunk group is added, this feature will only configure the vlan
+# trunk groups matched with local connected_endpoints.
+# Requires "enable_trunk_groups: true" and "filter.only_vlans_in_use: true" under Fabric Topology
+only_local_vlan_trunk_groups: < true | false | default -> false >
 ```

 ## Details on `enable_trunk_groups`